Back to Education Center

 Mega Mower X Brush Cutter Heavy brush, saplings, fence lines, trails, ditch grass, and property reclamation Built for heavier brush and larger material than the EZ Mow or Brush Buster Aggressive open-front brush cutter built for serious land clearing

-A quick note on cutting capacity: material size ratings can vary based on machine setup, hydraulic flow, vegetation type, operating conditions, and how often you are cutting larger material.
-The EZ Mow and Brush Buster are best suited for production work in grass, weeds, brush, and smaller trees.
-While they may handle occasional larger material, they are not designed to spend all day cutting larger trees.
-For heavier, more aggressive clearing, the Mega Mower X is the better fit.
+A quick note on cutting capacity: Material size ratings can vary based on machine setup, hydraulic flow, vegetation type, operating conditions, and how often you are cutting larger material.

 EZ Mow Brush Mower